andraugust/andraugust.github.io/index.md

 ## [Discovering Class-Hierarchies by Clustering Confusion Matrices](cm-clustering.html)

 <p style="opacity:0.5">10/2017</p>
-This is an example of how spectral clustering can be applied to a confusion matrix to find class hierarchies.
+This is an example of how spectral clustering can be applied to confusion matrices to find class hierarchies.

 ## [Solving Threes](bellman.md)